abclution/mikback/README.md

 }
 ```

-BASE_PATH
+==BASE_PATH==

 The base path folder *MUST* exist otherwise the script will error.
 It will not make it for you.

 BACKUP

 If BACKUP is set to true, a backup will be created.
-Wether it is encrypted or not is up to BACKUP_PASSWORD
+Whether it is encrypted or not is up to how  BACKUP_PASSWORD is set.

 BACKUP_PASSWORD